abdmohrat/MusicBot/docs/SETUP.md

 Tip: Set `updatealerts = false` if you don’t want update messages.

+### YouTube age-restricted content (optional)

+Some YouTube / YouTube Music tracks are age-restricted and won't play without authentication.

+- Run the owner command `!auth` and follow the DM instructions (use a burner/secondary Google account).
+- The bot will store a refresh token in `config.txt` under:
+  - `youtube.oauth2.enabled = true`
+  - `youtube.oauth2.refreshToken = "<token>"`

 ## 5) Run

 From the folder with the jar: